ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 - A stack that is executable so that the base address used for the trampoline can be run succinctly.
 - A real function frame that exists somewhere in memory to serve as the base address for the trampoline.
-- Real objects in memory backing the names of the captured variables accesses.
+- Real objects in memory backing the names of the captured variables to be accessed.

 This all seems like regular consequences, until you tack on the second order affects from the point of optimization.

 - A stack that now has both data and instructions all blended into itself.
-- A real function frame, which means no ommission of a frame pointer and no collapsing / inlining of that function frame.
+- A real function frame, which means no omission of a frame pointer and no collapsing / inlining of that function frame.
 - Real objects that all have their address taken that are tied to the function frame, which must be memory-accessible and which the compiler now has a hard time telling if they can simply be exchanged through registers or if the need to **actually** sit somewhere in memory.

 In other words: GNU Nested Functions have created the perfect little storm for what might be the best optimizer-murderer.
 The reason it performs so drastically poorly (worse than even allocating lambdas inside of a `std::function` or C++03-style virtual function calls inside of a bulky, nasty C++ `std::shared_ptr`) by a whole order of magnitude or more is that everything about Nested Functions and their current implementation is basically Optimizer Death.
 If the compiler can't see through everything -- and the Man-or-Boy test with a non-constant value of `k` and `expected_k` -- GNU Nested Functions deteriorate rapidly.
 It takes every core optimization technique that we've researched and maximized on in the last 30 years and puts a shotgun to the side of its head once it can't pre-compute `k` and `expected_k`.